Heart Attacks Explained: Common and Less-Known Causes You Should Understand

 These conditions often occur together and are linked by a common underlying issue: metabolic dysfunction.
 The encouraging news is that we now understand this process can often be slowed — and in many cases, even reversed.
 Better still, we are learning to do this more effectively through a powerful combination of modern medication, technology, and lifestyle change.

-In this blog, I will introduce an approach we refer to as the Metabolic Reset — a structured 8-month programme that uses modern tools such as GLP-1 mimetic injections, continuous glucose monitoring (CGM), a food analysis app, resistance training, and a protein-forward diet.
-The aim is to reduce visceral fat, build muscle, and reboot your metabolism — with the ultimate goal of minimising the need for long-term medication.
+In this blog, I will introduce an approach we started at my clinic in 2025 referred to as the Metabolic Reset — a structured 8-month programme that uses modern tools such as GLP-1 mimetic injections, continuous glucose monitoring (CGM), a food analysis app, resistance training, and a protein-forward diet.
+The aim is to reduce visceral fat, build muscle strength, and reboot your metabolism — with the ultimate goal of minimising the need for long-term medication.

 It is worth noting that, prior to joining the programme, many of our patients undergo a metabolic health assessment wearing a CGM and keeping a detailed food diary.
 This helps us assess the degree of glucose dysregulation and carbohydrate sensitivity present.
 In milder cases of non-diabetic hyperglycaemia, patients can use our toolkit to address these issues without the need for GLP-1 mimetic therapy — with the option to escalate to a pharmacologically assisted Metabolic Reset, only if needed.